koolkusum/koolkusum/README.md

 ### Hi there 👋

 Hi!
 I am Kusum!
 I am an upcoming Senior Computer Science student at Rutgers University - New Brunswick.
 I enjoy experimenting and constantly learning new languages and skills to expand my horizons.
-I also heavily enjoy hackathons so please reach out with any inquiries and check out my website!
+I also heavily enjoy hackathons so please reach out and check out my website!